• Skip to primary navigation

 Admission: $5 suggested

 This museum was once the home of Alice Austen (1866-1952), one of America’s most prolific woman photographers.
 Austen took approximately 8,000 images throughout her lifetime.
-At this photographic museum, visitors can see photos of Austen, learn about her work, and explore intersections of Austen’s work and contemporary themes in art and journalistic photography.
+At this photographic museum, visitors can view photos of Austen, learn about her work, and explore the intersections of Austen’s work with contemporary themes in art and journalistic photography.
 The museum offers a variety of public events throughout the year.

 2. Conference House